 It was the first time that director Cameron explored his constant theme of dependence on machines.
 They can control us if we don’t watch it, but they’re also the key to salvation in moments of crisis.
 The Terminator is such a tightly directed thrillride that there is no time for any lulls.
 It starts and then won’t stop until the end credits begin to roll, much like the grim and utterly focused cyborg.
 Cameron worked on a small budget, but the film doesn’t look cheap.
 The visual effects near the end, when the cyborg has been skinned to the bone, so to speak, is a stop-motion extravaganza that will have you on the edge of your seat.
 It may look creaky to a modern audience, but the jerky moves of that technology actually add to the frightening impact the T-101 makes on us.

 It’s a dark and violent film that ends with a ray of light even though we know that a horrible war is waiting in the future.
 Its main achievement is clearly having turned the guy who directed a worthless horror sequel into the filmmaker who created an enduring science fiction classic.

 The Terminator 1984-U.S. 108 min.
 Color.
 Produced by Gale Anne Hurd.
 Directed by James Cameron.
 Screenplay: James Cameron, Gale Anne Hurd.
 Music: Brad Fiedel.
 Makeup: Stan Winston.
 Cast: Arnold Schwarzenegger (T-101), Michael Biehn (Kyle Reese), Linda Hamilton (Sarah Connor), Paul Winfield, Lance Henriksen, Rick Rossovich… Bill Paxton.

 Trivia: O.J.
 Simpson was allegedly considered for the part of the T-101, but was ironically enough not deemed credible as a killer; Henriksen was the original choice to play the part.
-Followed by three sequels, starting with Terminator 2: Judgment Day (1991), and a TV series, Terminator: The Sarah Connor Chronicles (2008-2009).
+Followed by four sequels, starting with Terminator 2: Judgment Day (1991), and a TV series, Terminator: The Sarah Connor Chronicles (2008-2009).
 The franchise was rebooted as Terminator Genisys (2015).

 Quote: “Listen.
 And understand.
 That terminator is out there.
 It can’t be bargained with.
 It can’t be reasoned with.
 It doesn’t feel pity, or remorse, or fear.
 And it absolutely will not stop, ever, until you are dead.”
 (Biehn to Hamilton)